robertorcosta/azure-docs.pt-br/articles/azure-functions/durable/durable-functions-perf-and-scale.md

 ## <a name="instances-table"></a>Tabela de instâncias

-A tabela de **instâncias** é outra tabela de armazenamento do Azure que contém os status de todas as instâncias de orquestração e entidade em um hub de tarefas.
+The **Instances** table is another Azure Storage table that contains the statuses of all orchestration and entity instances within a task hub.
 Conforme as instâncias são criadas, novas linhas são adicionadas a essa tabela.
-A chave de partição desta tabela é a ID da instância de orquestração ou a chave de entidade e a chave de linha é uma constante fixa.
-Há uma linha por orquestração ou instância de entidade.
+The partition key of this table is the orchestration instance ID or entity key and the row key is a fixed constant.
+There is one row per orchestration or entity instance.

-Essa tabela é usada para satisfazer solicitações de consulta de instância das APIs `GetStatusAsync` (.NET) e `getStatus` (JavaScript), bem como a [API http de consulta de status](durable-functions-http-api.md#get-instance-status).
+This table is used to satisfy instance query requests from the `GetStatusAsync` (.NET) and `getStatus` (JavaScript) APIs as well as the [status query HTTP API](durable-functions-http-api.md#get-instance-status).
 Isso é mantido finalmente consistente com o conteúdo da tabela **Histórico** mencionada anteriormente.
 O uso de uma tabela separada do Armazenamento do Microsoft Azure para atender com eficiência as operações de consulta de instância dessa maneira é influenciado pelo [padrão de Comando e Segregação de Reponsabilidade (CQRS)](https://docs.microsoft.com/azure/architecture/patterns/cqrs).

 ## <a name="internal-queue-triggers"></a>Gatilhos de fila interna